Matt 25:1 “Then the kingdom of heaven shall be likened to ten virgins who took their lamps and went out to meet the bridegroom.

 - Believe His teachings but choked with care, riches and pleasures of life, ignoring to follow His teachings having no righteousness shining from the lamp.

-These are the foolish virgins who don’t have His teachings or His word in their heart which is the oil for their lamps.
+These are the foolish virgins who don’t have His words in their heart which is the oil for their lamps.
 Do not be deceived.
-You need to have your lamps lit to shine righteousness when the Bridegroom comes for you to go in with Him.
-To shine righteousness, you need to have His teachings in your heart.
+You need to have your lamps lit to shine righteousness by obeying His Words when the Bridegroom comes to go in with Him.

 Matt 25:11-12 Afterward the other virgins came also, saying, ‘Lord, Lord, open to us!’
 But he answered and said, ‘Assuredly, I say to you, I do not know you.’